Alpha-health/Alpha-Hackathon/README.md

 There is no fixed quantification of the importance of these components.
 Teams can focus on what they are specialized in.
 That is, if a team consists only of designers, we will evaluate the result based on the design.
 That said, the jury will value a balanced solution :)

-Note that this  data set is meant to be used for inspiration - we will not use any data from the StudentLife data set for the commercial purposes.
+Note that this  data set is meant to be used for inspiration - we will not use any data from the StudentLife data set for commercial purposes.